mlcommons/mlcube/docs/getting-started/hello-world.md

 [2020-09-03 09:13:20.749831]  Bye, Alice!
 It was great talking to you.
 ```

-## Modifying MLCube
+## Modifying MLCube tasks

 ### Adding new user
-Create a new file `workspace/names/donald.txt` with the following content: `Donald`.
+Create a new file `workspace/names/foo.txt` with the following content: `Foo`.

-Create a new file `run/donald/hello.yaml` with the following content:
+Create a new file `run/foo/hello.yaml` with the following content:
 ```yaml
 schema_type: mlcube_invoke
 schema_version: 1.0.0